Our mind is our enemy. It makes us angry. It causes us to feel sadness. It steals our mental peace.

 - We ruminate over people and things and circumstances and wonder if we could have done something different

+What’s really ironic is that we choose to wear the best clothes, drive the best cars, and eat the best food.
 When grocery-shopping, we pick out the best vegetables, leaving behind any that don’t look fresh or are rotted.
-When choosing things to do, we find the ones that give us the most pleasure.
+When choosing where to spend our time, we find activities that give us the most pleasure.

 - We focus on the mistakes and painful memories of the past.